 This web site is provided by the Mid-Hudson Library System as a “guide at the side,” mirroring the contents of the Handbook for Library Trustees of New York State, 2023 edition by Jerry Nichols & Rebekkah Smith Aldrich.
 For many categories listed there are excerpts and links into the text of the Handbook and a selection of web links and support materials that related to the role of a public library trustee in NYS.

-Purchase a bound copy of the Handbook for Library Trustees of New York State, 2023 edition from the Mid-Hudson Library System Order Form
+SOLD OUT: There are no more bound copy of the Handbook for Library Trustees of New York State, 2023 edition available.
+You can access the Handbook for free online here.

 New Trustees | Duties & Responsibilities | The Board & Board Meetings | Laws & Regulations | Policies | Planning & Evaluation | Funding, Budgets & Oversight | Intellectual Freedom, Censorship & Privacy | Facilities | Personnel | Speak Up for Your Library